 The southeastern corner of Rhode Island was originally inhabited by the Sakonnet tribe, led by Awashonks, a cousin of Metacomet (known as King Philip).
 The name means "the black goose comes."
 Tiverton and Little Compton were part of Massachusetts until 1747.

-From Route 24 at the Sakonnet River Bridge, take Rte.
-77 (Main Road) south for about 5¾ miles to reach historic Tiverton Four Corners, where you’ll find Gray's Ice Cream, art galleries, an artisanal cheese shop, an arts center, and the 1730 Chase-Cory House.
+From Route 24 at the Sakonnet River Bridge, take Route 77 south for about 5¾ miles to reach historic Tiverton Four Corners, where you’ll find the 1730 Chase-Cory House.
 Continuing south to Little Compton you’ll pass rolling estates, lovely homes, farmlands, woods, and a gentle western shoreline.
-The distance from Tiverton Four Corners to Sakonnet Point is 9 miles.
-Consider a hike in Tiverton’s Weetamoo Woods or Little Compton’s Wilbur Woods.
+Consider a hike in Tiverton’s Weetamoo Woods or Little Compton’s Wilbour Woods.
 Options for dining and accommodations are rather limited in the area, though you will find it a pleasant afternoon drive from Newport or Bristol.
-Open from mid-May through mid-November is the Stone House at Sakonnet Point, an intimate 13-room hotel with a restaurant, The Tap Room, serving New England comfort food.